-Much of the share pool's value is now held in businesses in the hospitality sector and a children's nursery.
+Much of the Share pool's value is now held in a children's nursery and a wedding venue.
 The pandemic has created significant uncertainty for these businesses.
-At 31 March 2020, the unaudited NAV and Total Return was 50.3p per share.

-The VCT regulations have effectively prevented the 'K' Share pool from paying any dividends in its initial three years.
-This period has now expired and so the 'K' Share pool will pay its first dividend of 7.5p per 'K' Share on 19 May 2020 to shareholders on the register at 24 April 2020.
+At 31 March 2020, the unaudited NAV was 43.8p per share, giving a Total Return of 48.8p per share.
+Despite the bad news, the J Share is able to continue with its dividend policy.
+The Company will pay a dividend of 2.5p per 'J' Share on 19 May 2020 to shareholders on the register at 24 April 2020.
 This will be paid as an interim dividend in respect of the year ended 31 December 2019.